 The northern snakehead (C. argus) is the species most likely to be found in Missouri.
 The markings may vary, but they are generally tan with dark brown mottling.
 The jaws contain many small teeth, similar to those of pike and pickerel.
 The top of the head is typically indented (concave).
 Both dorsal and anal fins are extended and long.
 The pelvic fins are located forward on the body, near the pectoral fins.

-Similar species: Our native bowfin (Amia calva) is also cylindrical, can grow large, and has a large mouth and long dorsal fin.
-It is found in many of the same habitats, too.
-But it has a black spot at the base of the tail, tends to be more olive-colored, and has peglike (not pointy) jaw teeth.
+Similar species: North America's native bowfins (Amia ocillicauda and Amia calva) are also cylindrical, can grow large, and have a large mouth and long dorsal fin.
+They are found in many of the same habitats, too.
+But they tend to be more olive-colored and have a black spot at the base of the tail (especially A. ocillicauda, which lives in Missouri), and they have peglike (not pointy) jaw teeth.
 Also, look at the fins:

 - Snakeheads have a long and extended anal fin, which is the bottom fin closest to the tail (the northern snakehead species has some 30–32 rays).
-The native bowfin has a short anal fin of some 9–10 soft rays.
+The native bowfins have a short anal fin of some 9–10 soft rays.
 (Think of “bowfin” as singular: only the dorsal fin is elongated, not both dorsal and anal.)

 - Snakeheads have the pelvic fins (the paired fins on the bottom of the body) located forward on the body, close to the pectoral fins (the fins just behind the gill covers).
-The bowfin has its pelvic fins located farther back, near the belly.
+Bowfins have the pelvic fins located farther back, near the belly.

 Habitat and Conservation